Insights of an Eco Artist

 Documenting Impact Through Art:

-Since our establishment in 2021, the organization, magazine and podcast of the same name have aimed to create a space for creative and political discourse free from the constraints of governmental influence.
+IOAEA focuses on the transformative power of art in addressing social, political, and environmental issues.
+Since our establishment, the organization, magazine, and podcast of the same name have aimed to create a space for creative and political discourse free from the constraints of governmental influence.
 Through our work, we explore the impact of art interventions on contemporary global atmospheres, highlighting artists, artistic projects, artist-led cooperatives, and activist groups committed to fostering dialogue around pressing global affairs.

 Our Vision